Test, redevelop, test, train.

 Thought needs to be given at this stage to how you keep that training live over time in your organisation.
 People will come and go, responsibilities will change, and use of the database may fluctuate.
 However, everyone needs to maintain enthusiasm and their skills.

-It's important to build in a budget and schedule for refresher training and upskilling of new users.
+It's important to build in a budget and schedule for refresher training and upskilling new users.